unknownue/PRhythm/README.md

 - **Comprehensive PR Data Collection**: Gathers PR title, number, description, code diffs, and other relevant information
 - **Intelligent Analysis**: Leverages LLM APIs to analyze PR content and generate meaningful reports
 - **Flexible Publishing Options**: Publishes analysis reports to platforms like Notion, custom blogs, or other documentation systems
+- **PR Synchronization Tracking**: Tracks which PRs have been processed and identifies unsynchronized PRs

 ## Architecture